mohammedgazy/AI-Stock-Price-Predictor/README.md

-# Stock Sentiment Predictor
+# AI Stock Price Predictor

-The Stock Sentiment Predictor is an end-to-end machine learning pipeline that collects historical market data, extracts financial news, analyzes sentiment using Natural Language Processing (NLP), and predicts whether a specific stock will go "Up" or "Down" in the next trading day.
+The Stock Price Predictor is an end-to-end machine learning pipeline that collects historical market data, extracts financial news, analyzes sentiment using Natural Language Processing (NLP), and predicts whether a specific stock will go "Up" or "Down" in the next trading day.

 ## Business Problem